Finance minister says Iraq’s leaders willing to make reforms

 “There is less denial, before it was all denial,” said Allawi.

 With oil prices not expected to rebound in the near-term, only reforms will see Iraq avoid an economic catastrophe, top officials in al-Kadhimi’s government, including Allawi, have repeatedly said.
 The future of the project faces a major test: Parliament endorsement in the form of a binding resolution or legislation.
+Then, a detailed program for implementation.

+“Once this is done, then we have to roll up our sleeves and start working,” the minister said.

 Later, aspects of the plan outlined in the paper will be incorporated into the 2021 budget, said Allawi, something that will also require a parliament vote.
+The budget will include a “strong sense of fiscal order and discipline” which might translate to cutbacks, he said.

 Government subsidies in the electricity and oil sectors will face particular scrutiny.

+“Part of the problem with the finances of the public sector is the huge amount of subsidies,” he said.
+“We intend to tackle that head on in the 2021 budget.”

 In September, Iraq made $3.16 billion in oil exports, which accounts for 90% of state revenue — less than half of the $7 billion needed to pay for salaries, pensions, imports and debts.

 September salaries were delayed and the payment of October wages depends largely on the government borrowing internally.
-A previous bill allowing for $12 billion in internal borrowing has been used up; a new one, asking for $35 billion, faces a parliament vote.
+A previous bill allowing for $12 billion in internal borrowing has been used up; a new one, asking for $35 billion until the end of 2020, faces a parliament vote, sparking criticism from lawmakers.

-“I hope parliament will approve it,” said Allawi of the bill.
-“If it doesn’t, we have potential for other alternatives, but it will be more difficult.”

 Iraq’s dollar reserves stand at $53 billion.